 1968 Draft, Round 7 – Oakland Raiders

-The strong safety was a perfect fit in the Raiders’ nasty, hard-hitting secondary and ranks fifth in career interceptions with the franchise.
+The strong safety was a perfect fit in the Raiders’ nasty, hard-hitting secondary and is tied with Jack Tatum for fifth in career interceptions with the franchise.

 189. Tom Banks, C, Auburn